google/styleguide/objcguide.md

 };
 ```

-Constants may use a lowercase k prefix when appropriate:
+A lowercase k can be used as a standalone prefix for constants of static storage
+duration declared within implementation files:

 ```objectivec
 // GOOD: